plasmacel/makekit/manual/COMMANDS.md

 Arguments

-`-X` make the command exclusive for the specified targets (no targets specified means all target)
+`-X` make the command exclusive for the specified targets (no targets specified means all target) `-J` limit the number of parallel build threads

 If `<CONFIG>` is not specified, it defaults to `Release`.